 - (1) "In production" refers to sites that are currently producing coal.
 "Development" refers to sites where preliminary work is being carried out.
 "Exploration" refers to sites where drilling for calculation of mineral reserves is being carried out.
 "Exploration and development" refers to sites where preliminary work and drilling for calculation of mineral reserves are being carried out. - (2) We failed to commence production in 2009 as required by the subsoil license, due to unfavorable economic conditions.
 We expect to commence production at the Raspadsk license area in the second quarter of 2013.
-In February 2012, we commenced production at the Sorokinsk license area. - (3) License held by Tomusinsky Open Pit, a subsidiary of Southern Kuzbass Coal Company. - (4) We obtained the New-Uregolsk license through an auction by the state in April 2011.
-Previously, there was uncertainty whether this license area was included in our Uregolsk existing license, issued in 1994.
-From 2006 to 2008, Southern Kuzbass Coal Company carried out mining activities on the New-Uregolsk license area and extracted approximately 1.1 million tonnes of coal, which we believe was with the prior consent and knowledge of the relevant authorities.
-The Russian state authorities have not made any claims for damages for the 1.1 million tonnes of coal previously extracted from the New-Uregolsk license area or the minerals extraction tax thereon, and we do not believe that such claim would be legally supportable. - (5) We failed to commerce commercial production in 2011 as required by the subsoil license due to unfavorable market conditions in 2009. - (6) License held by Resurs-Ugol OOO, a subsidiary of Southern Kuzbass Coal Company.
+In February 2012, we commenced production at the Sorokinsk license area. - (3) License held by Tomusinsky Open Pit, a subsidiary of Southern Kuzbass Coal Company. - (4) We failed to commerce commercial production in 2011 as required by the subsoil license due to unfavorable market conditions in 2009. - (5) License held by Resurs-Ugol OOO, a subsidiary of Southern Kuzbass Coal Company.